-When retailers join Beans from traditional loyalty software programs and witness a 5 x increase in rewards program usage, they’re not always sure what it is that drives these results.
+There are many customers stories of merchants who after moving to Beans from traditional loyalty software and have witnessed a 5x increase in rewards program usage, they’re not always sure what it is that drives these results.
 Here’s how it works.

 First, some context

 Before I reveal the secret, let’s consider your typical customer’s inbox.
 The average person gets about 88 emails each day, many of which are marketing emails coming from companies she doesn’t even remember.
 Because nobody has time to read that many emails, she regularly plays the inbox version of kiss, kill, marry OR ignore, unsubscribe, read.
 This is the precarious world of email marketing — fail to add enough value and your customer might cut the cord and say goodbye forever.

 Most old loyalty software just avoids this challenge altogether.
 They send customers a loyalty program welcome email when they’ve joined the rewards program, and after each time the customer uses its points.
 The problem is that this is just telling people what they already know.
 There’s no value.

 They don’t encourage anyone to continually use the program.
 There’s no activation.
 No engagement.
 The best-case scenario for the retailer is that they end up with a rewards program that captures their already loyal hardcore.

 One of the main reasons Beans retailers get more usage on their rewards programs compared to traditional loyalty software is that we regularly notify your users about their credit.
 We now send millions of emails each week that communicate enough value to your customers, often enough to be permitted to stay in their inbox.
 Most importantly, people open and click these emails — we have a send-to-click rate of over 700% of the e-commerce average.

 OK, so in more detail: we’ve built a smart notification system based on the following vital things that we’ve realized thus far in the journey.